Course Outline

 • Security of third-party models and plugins.

-• Compromised training datasets and model poisoning.
+• Risks associated with compromised training datasets and model poisoning.

 • Vendor risk assessment for AI components.

-• Secure model deployment and verification practices.
+• Best practices for secure model deployment and verification.

 Practical Exercise: Hands-on lab demonstrating prompt injection attacks against vulnerable LLM applications and implementing defensive measures.